MikePacey/Lancaster-HEC/docs/monitoring.rst

   Job Wall-clock time: 00:00:29
   Memory Utilized: 3.54 MB
   Memory Efficiency: 0.00% of 121.09 GB

 Email notification for job arrays

-Mail notification for job arrays
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 When applied to :doc:`job arrays</jobarrays>`, the mailback option would result in a